-What is an instant criminal database search?
+What is a criminal database search?

-An instant criminal search relies on databases that, depending on the source, are compiled from county and state agencies.
+A criminal search relies on databases that, depending on the source, are compiled from county and state agencies.
 For example, Texas has several counties that offer their criminal information for database compiling.
 Likewise, the State of Texas collects information from all the counties and offers a statewide database.

 It is important to note, however, the data by nature is not current, there is always a lag between when a suspect is charged or a ruling on a case has been concluded and when the data is actually reported for data collection.
 Due to delays in data received from the courts and state repositories, we recommend performing a hand search at the county level to ensure a thorough and complete search is being performed.

-Are instant criminal database searches accurate?
+Are criminal database searches accurate?

-An instant criminal database search is only as accurate as the state or local agency reporting the data and how often it is updated by the reporting agency.
+A criminal database search is only as accurate as the state or local agency reporting the data and how often it is updated by the reporting agency.

 As a reference point, our nationwide criminal database simultaneously searches close to 1000 different state and county level datasources -- Some may be updated as frequent as weekly while others quarterly.